zim/nextjs-blog/README.md

 ## pie-cahart-one.js Component

 I did cheat by creating an array of data in the scheme that I needed.
-If I had more time I would have created some util functions similar to `string-to-number.js` and `string-to-pay.js` to extract to reduce the array that was provided..
+If I had more time I would have created some util functions similar to `string-to-number.js` and `string-to-pay.js` to extract and reduce the array that was provided..

 ## Next.js API routes